MurmurationsNetwork/MurmurationsServices/services/cronjob/schemaparser/README.md

 }
 ```

-Upon processing, the Schema Parser not only resolves these references but also accommodates any additional or overidden fields present alongside the `$ref`.
+Upon processing, the Schema Parser not only resolves these references but also accommodates any additional or overridden fields present alongside the `$ref`.
 After the schemas are parsed and any additions or overrides are incorporated, they are stored in the library service for future use.

 ## Additional Fields